Chinese cuisine is extremely popular across the globe.

 New Shanghai offers a welcoming atmosphere that is designed to enhance your eating experience.
 If you have a craving for dumplings of Shanghainese food, this is a place that you should visit.
 We think it’s one of the best Chinese restaurants in Sydney.

-Up next is Fei Jai, which has been split into two separate dining spaces.
+Up next is on our look at the best Chinese restaurants in Sydney is Fei Jai, which is split into two separate dining spaces.
 One side offers conventional Cantonese cuisine while the opposite side is a dumpling bar.
 This gives you plenty of choices to choose from.

 They also serve signature cocktails.
 If you call yourself a cocktail fan, this will be an essential business to visit.
 If you do not feel like eating in, you can order takeaway from Fei Jai.

 When ordering from this family-owned restaurant, you have the satisfaction of knowing that you will get amazing food.

 Is all this talk of cocktails making you thirsty?
 Peruse our list of Classic Cocktails and see if one takes your fancy.

 Location: Westfield Sydney, Level 7/188 Pitt St, Sydney, NSW 2000 Ph: (02) 8014 5663

 As the name suggests, this restaurant presents a variety of rice and duck dishes.
 Of course, the Cantonese restaurant offers more than this.
 However, their Cantonese roast duck is highly-esteemed for valid reasons, making it a tempting choice to try out.